 - The defendant made, presented, or used any record, document, or thing knowing it to be false.

 The state prosecutor must prove the defendant knew he was being investigated.
 If you destroyed evidence but did not know you were under investigation, the prosecutor is going to have a hard time proving this crime.
 Using the example from State v.
 Major, how did the police know he was chewing up the marijuana to destroy it or just chewing it to enjoy it?
 There must be some facts that point to the defendant knowing of the investigation and then destroying the evidence because of the knowledge.

 There are many defenses that are available.
 The two big areas are (1) the defendant’s knowledge of an investigation and (2) the reason for the destruction or tampering of the evidence.

 Was the stopping police officer undercover?
 It will be difficult for a prosecutor to prove that the defendant knew of an investigation if the officers were undercover and did not identify themselves as police, See C.K. v.
 State, as opposed to where a defendant swallowed some objects once “Police!” was shouted.
 See State v.
 Jennings.

 This charge can be defended.
 If you or a loved one has been arrested and charged with this crime, call our law offices so we can get to work helping you.
 Our law firm offices focus on criminal matters in the South Florida area.
 We have experience in dealing with criminal cases.
-Call today to schedule a free 15 minute case strategy.
+Call today to schedule a 5 minute free consultation.
 One of our attorneys can meet with you and answer your questions.
 We understand that this situation is stressful and you want help in navigating these charges.
 Call today so we can start helping you.